waawawewa/zoom/README.md

 OPEN THE FILE enter.csv IN NOTEPAD

-YOU NEED TO ENTER THE MEETING DETAILS LIKE I HAVE SHOWN YOU IN THE FILE
+YOU NEED TO ENTER THE MEETING DETAILS LIKE I HAVE SHOWN YOU (date:month:year hour:minute) 24 hrs format

-SEPERATE THE TIME, MEETING ID AND PASSWORD WITH A COMMA ",".
+SEPERATE THE TIME, MEETING ID AND PASSWORD WITH A COMMA "," as shown in the 3 examples.
 DO NOT LEAVE SPACES

 SAVE IT

+**MAIN STEP**
+IF YOU HAVE MADE IT TILL HERE, YOU ARE JUST 2 STEPS AWAY.

+OPEN ZOOM AND GO TO SETTINGS, IN AUDIO ENABLE "AUTOMATICALLY JOIN AUDIO WHEN JOINING" AND IN VIDEO ENABLE "TURN OFF VIDEO WHEN JOINING MEETING"

+NOW OPEN THE FOLDER ZOOM IN D DRIVE WHICH YOU COPIED IN THE BEGINNING

+CLICK ON THE FILE main.py

+JUST WAIT AND RELAX, MY BOT WILL AUTOMATICALLY JOIN THE MEETING

+THANKS FOR DOWNLOADING MY BOT, THIS IS MY FIRST PYTHON PROJECT.

+IF YOU FIND THIS USEFUL, AND WISH TO DONATE, DM ME ON INSTAGRAM @thedarknlucid

+ciao!!!!!!!!!!!!!!